 Don’t match the front door to your home.
 In fact, your visitors should see the front door and know immediately that this is where they go.
 Make it a distinct, rich color that will draw the eye.
 While you can pick a trend color, classics such as navy blue, barn red, or emerald green are classics that never go out of style.
 Also, use your instincts to select the color that’s best for your home.

 After the paint is dry, add extra color by adding a DIY low-cost wreath.
-A wreath is a traditional symbol of greeting and welcome to friends and family who visit your house.
+A wreath is a traditional symbol of greeting and welcoming to friends and family who visit your house.

 Nothing adds more color and charm to your home’s exterior than adding annual flowers to your garden.
 So set yourself a budget of $100 and plan to purchase plants for key areas like the front of the home (around the foundation), near the mailbox, and in any containers or hanging baskets you may have on hand.